 Currency: EUR (€)

-Sat in Aquitaine in the South-West of France, this region is rich in history.
-Filled with quaint picturesque villages and beautiful vineyards, the area is best known for producing some of the most sought after wines in country.
-Many of the vineyards offer tours as well as tasting sessions for more enthusiastic wine aficionados.
-The region is also famous for its gastronomy scene, being rich in local produce like truffles, walnuts, foie gras and preserved duck.
-Much of the area has escaped urbanisation thanks to endless views of protected countryside.
-Fields of beautiful wild flora and fauna hold scientific importance as well as being a stunning sight to behold.
-The scenery is also dotted with historically significant medieval towns and Bastides – fortified towns built during the 13-14th centuries which now provide attractive and fascinating destinations for tourists.
+Situated in Aquitaine in the South-West of France, this region is rich in history.
+Filled with quaint picturesque villages and beautiful vineyards, the area is best known for producing some of the most sought after wines in the country.
+Many of the vineyards offer tours and tasting sessions for enthusiastic wine aficionados.
+The region is also famous for its gastronomy scene, being rich in local produce such as truffles, walnuts, and duck.
+Much of the area has escaped urbanisation and boasts endless views of protected countryside.
+The scenery is dotted with fields of beautiful flora and fauna and enchanting medieval Bastides – fortified towns built during the 13th and 14th centuries which now provide fascinating destinations for tourists.

-Although its rural status means that Bergerac doesn't have a thriving night-life, the area is famous for its wining and dining opportunities.
-Being sat in the midst of some of the finest vineyards in France means you have access to an enviable selection of wines, including Rosette, Monbazillac and Montravel.
-The city also boasts of a wide selection of restaurants, most of which are happy to share their traditional recipes with you if you want to try and recreate their outstanding dishes at home.
-Using freshly picked regional products, restaurants like the Privilège du Perigord or Michelin starred La tour des Vents will leave you hungry for more delicious food.
+Bergerac itself boasts of a wide selection of restaurants, most of which are happy to share their traditional recipes if you want to try and recreate their outstanding dishes at home.
+Using fresh regional produce, restaurants like the Privilège du Perigord or Michelin starred La tour des Vents will delight you with their culinary expertise, excellent service and beautiful setting.

 Serving much of the Dordogne region of France, Bergerac Dordogne Perigord Airport is situated just 3km to the south of Bergerac.